api3dao/oev-orbit-bot-example/README.md

 The wallet will be interacting with the
 [OEV network](https://oev-docs--pr12-new-oev-docs-0y2wddya.web.app/reference/oev-network/overview/oev-network.html) for
-which it needs to have ETH balance.
+which it needs to have an ETH balance.
 You can use the official [OEV bridge](https://oev-docs--pr12-new-oev-docs-0y2wddya.web.app/reference/oev-network/bridge.html) to bridge funds from the Ethereum network to the OEV network.